 I love this time of year.
 Though, let’s be honest.

 In Miami, Autumn is looked upon with a great sense of longing.
-We watch videos on the news and view photographs from friends and family in front of gorgeous foliage, only to stare forlornly at the palms outside our windows that never change color.
+We see pictures of friends and family in front of gorgeous foliage, only to stare sadly at the palms outside our windows that never change color.

 We check the weather every morning, waiting for the temperature outside to come down from a steamy 95 degrees to a more moderate 84.
 And at 68?
 Break out the boots!

 Oh, but even in the heat of Miami, we still celebrate the season!
 Leafy garlands wrap around porches, lines are out the door for pumpkin spice lattes, and witches, monsters, and ghosts dot front yards around town as neighbors get ready for Halloween and then Thanksgiving.
 And who doesn’t love a fall visit to the pumpkin patch?

 There’s one other fabulous way we celebrate… with the best fall books for kids, of course!